The Group at a Glance

 Zhejiang Geely Holding Group is devoted to becoming one of the top 10 world-leading automotive groups through “creating safe, environmentally-friendly and energy efficient automobiles.”
 Geely Holding Group shoulders the responsibility for setting the benchmark in China’s automotive industry, promoting a corporate culture of entrepreneurship, and showing others the value of scientific research and development.
 Geely Holding Group is committed to vigorously pushing the development of world-renowned automobile brands and providing high-quality products for multiple market segments in order to meet different levels of consumer demands.

 The Group has over 80,000 employees, including 50,000 at Geely Auto, 31,000 at Volvo Cars, and 1,000 at the London Taxi Company.
-With total assets of over RMB100 billion, the company has been a member of the Fortune Global 500 for six consecutive years.
+With total assets of over RMB100 billion, the company has been a member of the Fortune Global 500 for seven consecutive years.

 Geely Auto Group has developed a network of 850 dealerships across China as of September 2017 with over 450 international sales and service points that cover 40 countries.
 As of the end of 2015, over 4 million Geely Auto branded vehicles are on the roads globally, making Geely Auto a major brand within China.